 When expanding into a new overseas market, it is often advisable to engage a Professional Employer Organization (‘PEO’) to engage employees on your behalf.
 This can be a quicker and more cost-efficient mechanism for expansion than setting up your own legal entity (such as a subsidiary), in the targeted country.

 One key advantage of engaging a PEO is that you do not need to have full knowledge of the compliance and cultural environment of the country that you are expanding into.
+The PEO ensures full global compliance.
 By engaging a PEO they can ensure that:

 - Compensation packages are benchmarked against EEO rules and standard practice in that target country;